Chennai, India

 Gender identity: Tamil Nadu was a pioneer in trans welfare — the state established a Transgender Welfare Board in 2008, among the first in the world.
 The thirunangai community has formal state welfare schemes and greater visibility here than in most Indian states.
 However, the central government's Transgender Persons (Protection of Rights) Act 2019 requires medical certification for gender recognition, a provision widely criticized by advocacy groups.
 Trans travelers from outside India may encounter bureaucratic friction and social scrutiny outside tourist environments.

 The cultural reality: Decriminalization didn't flip a switch on social attitudes.
 Chennai remains a socially conservative city where heteronormative expectations govern most public spaces.
-There are no exclusively gay bars — every LGBTQ+ space is either a queer-friendly straight venue or a private event.
+There are no exclusively gay bars — every LGBTQ+ space is either a welcoming straight venue or a private event.
 Pasha at The Park Chennai is the closest thing to a reliably queer-adjacent nightlife spot, particularly on weekend nights when the dance floor skews wonderfully mixed.
 The scene operates through apps, community organizations, and word of mouth.

 Apps and connections: Download Grindr and Scruff before your flight — they're the primary connective tissue for queer men here, and the grid will tell you exactly where community is clustering on any given night.
 Planet Romeo also has an older Tamil Nadu user base worth knowing about.
 Orinam's website is basically the Lonely Planet for queer Chennai — event listings, legal resources, health contacts, and cultural context all in English and Tamil.
 Bookmark it before you land.